CAO Bookings are now open but places are initially offered according to place on the waitlist.

 These are a short set of videos with questions attached that check to see if a student understands the check-in procedure and the rules and policies of the Residences.

 Paying any Fees Due

-The student will be directed to visit the Check-in Marquee (location TBC), and will be asked to bring a form of ID, their student card (if they are a returning student), and proof of payment of fees for accommodation.
+The student will be directed to visit the Village Welcome Desk in the UCD Village building, and will be asked to bring a form of ID, their student card (if they are a returning student), and proof of payment of fees for accommodation.

-The student will receive a welcome pack, filled with information for their stay in UCD Residences, and their new Student Card (if not already held by the student).
+The student will receive a digital information pack relating to their stay in UCD Residences, and their new Student Card (if not already held by the student).

 What's included with the Apartment?

 Each bedroom is supplied with a new duvet, pillow and mattress protector.
 It is required that the student supplies their own bed linen, towels and additional pillows (if needed).